 Research Networks and Collaborative Environments

-UPSC is part of several research environments and networks that facilitate scientific exchange and interdisciplinary collaboration.
+UPSC is part of several research environments, networks and infrastructures that facilitate scientific exchange, interdisciplinary collaboration and access to advanced technologies.

 KBC – Chemical Biological Centre